Hoyg/Labs-Refresh/github/readme.md

 * Integrated CI/CD pipeline
 * Semantic code search

-The primary difference between the two is that VSTS is focused on closed source projects and GitHub is focused more on open source projects.
+The primary difference between the two is that Azure DevOps Organization is focused on closed source projects and GitHub is focused more on open source projects.
 GitHub offers both private and public repositories.
 However, it doesn't have an integrated build server.

-Teams can overcome this shortfall by using Visual Studio Team Services (VSTS) as a continuous integration platform for GitHub.
+Teams can overcome this shortfall by using Azure DevOps Organization as a continuous integration platform for GitHub.

 ### What's covered in this lab

-In this hands-on lab, we will introduce you to open source DevOps using **GitHub, Visual Studio Team Services** and **Azure**.
-You will learn how to deploy an **ASP.Net** application to Azure App Service using CI/CD pipeline in Visual Studio Team Services with code repository in GitHub.We will cover the following steps:
+In this hands-on lab, we will introduce you to open source DevOps using **GitHub, Azure DevOps Organization** and **Azure**.
+You will learn how to deploy an **ASP.Net** application to Azure App Service using CI/CD pipeline in Azure DevOps Organization with code repository in GitHub.
+We will cover the following steps:

 * Forking project repository to your GitHub account
-* Linking GitHub account to VSTS
+* Linking GitHub account to Azure DevOps Organization
 * Editing the existing build definition to include source code from GitHub
 * Configuring build Triggers
 * Executing Build